 Systems pharmacology is an emerging area in the field of medicinal chemistry and pharmacology which utilizes systems network to understand drug action at the organ and organism level.
 It applies the computational and experimental systems biology approaches to pharmacology, which includes network analyzes at multiple biological organization levels facilitating the understanding of both therapeutic and adverse effects of the drugs.
 Nearly a decade ago, the term systems pharmacology was used to define the drug action in a specific organ system such as reproductive pharmacology , but to date, it has been expanded to different organ and organism levels .

 Network approaches are useful in organizing large biological datasets and obtaining useful information.
-A network represents the relationship among the nodes, which represents proteins , genes , drugs , and diseases [6,7].
-The nodes are connected through the edges which represent protein-protein interaction , drug- drug interaction , and so on (in the context of drug action).
+A network represents the relationship between the nodes, which represents proteins , genes , drugs , and diseases [6,7].
+The nodes are connected through the edges which represent protein-protein interaction , drug-drug interaction , and so on (in the context of drug action).

-The network analysis can identify the potential drug targets at the macro molecular level, they need to be filtered by structural criteria to determine their ability at the atomic-level.
-The development of new drugs requires deep insight of the structures of the targets and the drugs which helps to study the atomic-level interactions.
-The binding pockets of target are analyzed in order to determine the best fit pocket for the drug, in some cases when the binding pockets does not accept the drug, then the structure of the drug is modified.
-This is well-studied area in pharmacology which uses computer aided drug designing (CADD).
+The network analysis can identify the potential drug targets at the macromolecular level, they need to be filtered by structural criteria to determine their ability at the atomic-level.
+The development of new drugs requires deep insight into the structures of the targets and the drugs which help to study the atomic-level interactions.
+The binding pockets of the target are analyzed in order to determine the best fit pocket for the drug, in some cases when the binding pockets do not accept the drug, then the structure of the drug is modified.
+This is a well-studied area in pharmacology which uses computer aided drug designing (CADD).
 This helps in either activation or inhibition of the target depending on the need.
 Further, the ADMET (absorption, distribution, metabolism, excretion, and toxicity) properties can be predicted.

 1. Brunton, L., Lazo, J., & Parker, K. G. (2005).
 Gilman’s The Pharmacological Basis of Therapeutics.
 11th.